MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 22. Select **R** to Run once and press enter (this may take a minute).

-23. Follow the on-screen instructions to complete the device registration.
+23. Follow the on-screen instructions in PowerShell to complete the device registration.
 This will include authentication of the device.

 24. On the Azure Arc portal page, select **Servers**.